smghacker/ebag-backend/README.md

 ## ✅ Features

-- Nested categories (tree structure)
+* Nested categories (tree structure)
-- Category CRUD + move within tree
+* Category CRUD + move within tree
+* Move subtree up/down among siblings
-- Tree depth tracking
+* Tree depth tracking
-- Image upload & thumbnailing (max 1MB)
+* Image upload & thumbnailing (max 1MB)
-- Bidirectional category similarity (A ↔ B)
+* Bidirectional category similarity (A ↔ B)
-- Custom rules:
+* Custom rules:

-  - Cannot delete a category with children
+  * Cannot delete a category with children
-  - Cannot be similar to self
+  * Cannot be similar to self
-  - Adding A→B and B→A is idempotent
+  * Adding A→B and B→A is idempotent
-- Query categories by:
+* Query categories by:

-  - Parent ID
+  * Parent ID
-  - Full tree
+  * Full tree
-  - Subtree of a node
+  * Subtree of a node
-  - Depth in tree
+  * Depth in tree

 ---